Roots and Radishes

 Jump to Recipe·Print Recipe·Leave a Review

 Need to use up that sourdough sitting on your counter?
-Sourdough is delicious when fresh, but after a few days it can become too dry, tough, or chewy... less good for sandwiches, but perfect for making homemade sourdough croutons!
-All you need is 15 minutes and a handful of ingredients.
+After a few days, sourdough can become too dry, tough, or chewy, which is perfect for making homemade sourdough croutons!
+All you need is 15 minutes and a handful of pantry staples.

 Homemade sourdough croutons on sheet pan. this recipe